kollbaumc/streaming-02-multiple-processes/README.md

 ## Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.
+One way to prevent deadlock is removing the mutual exclusion condition which is when you don't give any process exclusive access to a resource.
+This won't work unless resources are spooled and, even if spooled it can still result in deadlock.
+Another is releasing the hold conditions on processes requiring processes to access all resources the process needs before starting up, which is impractical in many instances.
+Another is getting rid of the preemption condition, but this seems to cause a number of problems.
+Lastly, avoiding circular wait is another way to prevent deadlock.
+You can also use a deadlock avoidance algorithm.
+The most common one is Banker's Algorithm.
+This info can be found on the deadlock page in Wikipedia.